-The University encourages all campus community members to promptly report all crimes and other emergencies directly to the University Police and Public Safety Department in a timely manner.
-University Police and Public Safety have a dispatch center that is available by phone at 814-898-6101 twenty-four hours a day, and at 10 Erie Hall, 4651 College Drive, Erie, PA 16563 during business hours.
+The University encourages community members to promptly report all crimes and other emergencies directly to the University Police and Public Safety Department in a timely manner.
+University Police and Public Safety are available by phone at 724-430-4120 and for emergencies at 911 and at 121 Williams Building, 2201 University Drive, Lemont Furnace, PA 15456 during business hours.

-Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported. whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.
+Although many resources are available, University Police and Public Safety strongly encourage all crimes to be reported, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the community if there is a significant threat to the University community.